Emma Rigby: Career

 In 2013, Rigby appeared in episode four of Ripper Street as Lucy Eames, and in episode one of The Job Lot.
 In April 2013 Rigby was cast in a lead role as the Red Queen in the U.S. television series Once Upon a Time in Wonderland.

 In 2014 she starred in the remake of Endless Love and also played the female lead in the British crime film Plastic which is based on a true story, about a group of English university students running a successful credit card scam.

 In 2015, Rigby worked alongside James Franco in the movie adaptation of his book Actors Anonymous.
 It was released in 2017.

 In 2016 Rigby made a return to British television after a three-year absence, with a guest appearance on Death in Paradise.
 Also in 2016 she had a minor role in the US television remake of Mother, May I Sleep with Danger? which premiered on Lifetime on 18 June.
 In the summer of 2016, Rigby signed on for her first female lead in a US film, starring as Angie in romantic comedy A Cinderella Christmas.
 It was filmed during that summer and released in December of the same year.
 She also shot American crime thriller drama American Violence, playing Olivia Rose, which was released in early 2017.

 In 2017, Rigby starred as the female lead in Hollywood Dirt which released on Passionflix in September.
 In May, Rigby appeared in the first episode of the final series of Inspector George Gently as Betty Platt.
 In September, Rigby joined the cast of comedy film The Festival.
 She played Smurf Girl and the film was released in 2018.

 In 2018, Rigby guest starred in the first two episodes of Sky One's Bulletproof.
 In October, Rigby joined the cast of the West End production of Agatha Christie's Witness for the Prosecution.
 Rigby played Romaine Vole in the play, and made her first appearance in the role at London's County Hall on 20 November 2018 and her final appearance on 26 May 2019.
+During the Summer, she played Shelley in a newly adapted Black Country version of Amanda Whittington's play Ladies' Day at The Wolverhampton Grand.

 In 2019, Rigby appeared in A Guide to Second Date Sex as Tufts.

 In 2020, she joined the cast of BBC Three's television film Make Me Famous.